TURKS AND CAICOS ISLANDS: AN INTRODUCTION

 In terms of financial services, TCI has an extensive regulatory scheme that governs most aspects of the TCI financial industry including banks, insurance companies, brokers, agents, company administration managers, trust companies, investment dealers, mutual funds administrators, and money transmitters.

 The TCI Financial Services Commission (FSC) is independent of the TCI government and its functions incorporate the supervision and regulation of licensees under the financial services regulatory ordinances and the monitoring of financial services business.

 TCI’s anti-money laundering regime is to international best practices.
 Anti-money laundering and anti-terrorist financing are a priority of both the TCI Government and the FSC and all local service providers are obliged to comply with the regulations and are subject to FSC compliance audits.

 Consequently, any individual or corporation seeking to register a legal entity or obtain TCI licensing needs to comply with the relevant regulations.
 The TCI anti-money laundering regulations have continued to be upgraded in line with international and FATF standards.

-In light of the continued commercial economic growth in TCI it is necessary to have a strong foundation in the dispute resolution arena to assist in the likely increase in litigation which derives from such increased economic activity.
+In light of the continued commercial economic growth in TCI, it is necessary to have a strong foundation in the dispute resolution arena to assist in the likely increase in litigation that derives from such increased economic activity.

-The availability of these alternative dispute resolutions mean that TCI is competitive within the region.
-They also make TCI more attractive for investors who are reassured that there are speedier, less expensive and commercial avenues available to resolve disputes that may arise.
+The availability of these alternative dispute resolutions means that TCI is competitive within the region.
+They also make TCI more attractive for investors who are reassured that there are speedier, less expensive, and commercial avenues available to resolve disputes that may arise.

 There is an appeals process from the Supreme Court to the TCI Court of Appeal.
 Appeals can be made from the TCI Court of Appeal to the Privy Council, which sits in England.
 The Privy Council is the final appellate court.